US STOCKS-Wall Street rises on Meta boost, soft landing hopes

 On Thursday, a Commerce Department report showed the economy grew faster than expected in the latest quarter.

-Chipmakers including Nvidia NVDA.O, Micron MU.O and Marvell Technology MRVL.O rose nearly 3% each after Lam ResearchLRCX.O forecast upbeat quarterly sales.
-Shares of Lam advanced 9.6%.
+Chipmakers including Nvidia NVDA.O, Micron MU.O and Marvell Technology MRVL.O rose over 3% each after Lam ResearchLRCX.O forecast upbeat quarterly sales.
+Shares of Lam advanced 10.3%.

-Shares of universal banks like Citigroup C.Nand Wells Fargo WFC.N and Bank of America <BAC.N> were mixed ahead of a rule U.S. regulators are set to unveil later in the day that could significantly raise capital requirements for the lenders.

 Elsewhere, the European Central Bank raised interest rates for the ninth consecutive time and kept the door open to further tightening.

-Advancing issues outnumbered decliners by a 1.89-to-1 ratio on the NYSE and by a 1.78-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers for a 1.02-to-1 ratio on the NYSE and for a 1.24-to-1 ratio on the Nasdaq.

-The S&P index recorded 35 new 52-week highs and one new low, while the Nasdaq recorded 65 new highs and 28 new lows.

 (Reporting by Bansari Mayur Kamdar and Johann M Cherian in Bengaluru; Editing by Shinjini Ganguli and Maju Samuel)